poporui/rui-website/about-en.md

 Turns out, it was blockchain.

 People called it a bubble — maybe, but I won't laugh at things I don’t fully understand.
 That mindset eventually led me to become an [investor](https://www.7xvc.com/) after graduating in 2023.
-Crypto has first became a new form of money, then a parallel financial system, and next internet.
-By no means it's easy when volatility and ponzi keeps deciving the vision.
+Crypto is now a new form of money, a parallel financial system, and eventually internet.

-2025, building [edgeX](https://www.edgex.exchange/en) is my answer, a perpetual future derivative exchange delivering 24/7 access, liquidity and leverage for users.
+Building [edgeX](https://www.edgex.exchange/en) is my current answer, a perpetual future derivative exchange delivering 24/7 access, liquidity and leverage for users.

-Tiktok did it right by chopping 30min Youtube video into 30sec, we're at a hyperfinancial era, the future will be mobile, accessible.
+Tiktok did it right by chopping 30 min Youtube video into 30sec, we're at a hyperfinancial era, the future will be mobile, accessible.
 Retail users owning the tool and Wall Street will have to adapt, or it will fade.

 I’d rather be optimistic and wrong than pessimistic and right.